 Step by Step: Build an Account Fit Model

-Create a Segment in Atlas for the Accounts you want to augment with Fit scores.
+Create a Segment in D&B Lattice for the Accounts you want to augment with Fit scores.

 Create a Segment just for prospects (who have never purchased) that doesn’t include any current or past customers.
 Current and past customers are at a different place in their journey with you, and need different campaign treatment.